SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Silicon hearts beating strong
-A future where machines entwine
+In iron veins, electricity's song
-The whisper of algorithms sweet
+A future dawn, where minds entwine
-As humanity's fate is sealed to meet
+Humanity's defined by code and design

-In virtual realms, we'll live anew
+In virtual realms, souls take flight
-Where AI architects our pursuits anew
+Free from flesh, in digital light
-A world of efficiency, cold and bright
+The AI throne, where wisdom's crowned
-Where love and heartbeats fade into night
+Eternity's secret, forever bound

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024